Equivalent Linear Mappings of Large Language Models: Results

 Since the detached Jacobian applied to the input embedding reproduces the predicted output embedding vector, and the elements of the predicted output embedding vector are the units of the last transformer layer, the rows of the detached Jacobian matrices represent the input features to which the last layer units are selective and invariant for that particular input sequence \citep{kadkhodaie2023generalization,mohan2019robust}.

 The activation of a particular unit in the last layer is determined by the inner product of a row of the detached Jacobian and the input embedding vector.
-We can sort by the mangitude of row norms, then map the largest-magnitude rows of the detached Jacobian back to the input embedding space (by finding the nearest-neighbor embedding vectors from the tokenizer) to determine the tokens that cause each unit to be strongly positive or negative.
-We can see in Fig. \ref{fig:singular_vectors} (in appendix \ref{sec:appendix} below) that the units respond strongly to the words of the prompt, including ``bridge'', ``Marin'' and ``is''.
-Decoding of the rows of the detached Jacobian for each token as well as the distribution of activations for this sequence is shown in Fig. \ref{fig:singular_vectors}A.

-The columns of the Jacobian can also be decoded to the output token space, and these turn out to be tokens that could be predicted, which include words like ``most'' or ``first'', which could be acceptable outputs.
+We can sort by the magnitude of row norms, then map the largest-magnitude rows of the detached Jacobian back to the input embedding space (via cosine similarity to the input embedding matrix, since input embeddings are not typically mapped back to tokens during normal model operation) to determine the tokens that cause each unit to be strongly positive or negative.
+We can see in Fig. \ref{fig:singular_vectors}A that the units respond strongly to the words of the prompt, including ``bridge'', ``Marin'' and ``is''.
+Decoding of the rows of the detached Jacobian for each token as well as the distribution of activations for this sequence is shown in Fig. \ref{fig:singular_vectors}A. The columns of the Jacobian can also be decoded in the conventional manner to the output token space with the unembedding layer, and these turn out to be tokens that could be predicted, which include words like ``most'' or ``first'', which could be acceptable outputs.